celinekeisja/listdir/README.md

 # listdir
-This is a Python program that takes the path of a directory and lists the Parent Path, File Name, and File Size of the files within that directory into a database, csv file, or json file.
+This is a Python program that takes the path of a directory and lists the Parent Path, File Name, and File Size of the files within that directory into a database, csv file, json file or send to queue in json format.

 ## Requirements
 Python 3